uatuko/ruek/README.md

 A fresh implementation, which should be much simpler and avoid/solve the problems mentioned above, is in the works.

 It'll also have a new name 😉.

+# Appendix A1.
+Terminology

+## A1.1 Identity

+An identity represents a user or a service account that is unique.

+## A1.2 Collection

+A collection is a hierarchical resource (i.e. a parent collection inherits from all child, grandchild etc. collections) that groups identities.
+Collection resources can only have one (or no) parent but can have many children.

+## A1.3 Principal

+A principal is a term used to refer to _Identities_ and _Collections_. _Principal_ term is mainly used in policies to describe entities that are granted access/permissions to.

+## A1.4 Resource

+A resource is a uniquely identifiable entity that's used to manage access to in  _Access Policies_.

+## A1.4 Access Policy

+An access policy describes the explicit _Resource_ access granted to _Principals_.

+## A1.5 Roles and Permissions

+A role is a collection of permissions.
+Permissions describe what operations are allowed.

+## A1.6 RBAC Policy

+**R**ole **B**ased **A**ccess **C**control (RBAC) Policy describe the _Roles_ assigned to _Principals_ granting explicit permissions.